rails/rails/guides/source/active_record_querying.md

 SELECT * FROM clients ORDER BY clients.id ASC LIMIT 1
 ```

-<tt>Model.first</tt> returns +nil+ if no matching record is found and no exception will be raised.
+`Model.first` returns +nil+ if no matching record is found and no exception will be raised.

 #### +last+

-<tt>Model.last</tt> finds the last record ordered by the primary key.
+`Model.last` finds the last record ordered by the primary key.
 For example:

 ```ruby
 client = Client.last